YEI UCAS free application guide for 2027 entry.

 3) Academic engagement with the subject

-(people often say this is ~80% — I’d personally push it closer to 95%, and I will explain why later)
+(people often say this is around 80% of it.
+I would personally push it closer to 95%)

 4) Relevant knowledge and skills for the subject